LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-1.md

 3. Click Save
 4. Click Done.

+{: .notice}
-Note: if you wish to disable the message for some skills but not for others, select the individual skill tab and change the toggle for each skill as required.
+If you wish to disable the message for some skills but not for others, select the individual skill tab and change the toggle for each skill as required.

 ## Notes